All Products

 Use snapshots (public preview)

-You can use the following methods to reduce costs for cloud computers.
+You can use the following methods to reduce the cost of using cloud computers.

 • During purchase

-Monthly hour packages: When you purchase a cloud computer on a monthly basis, you can choose a 120 hours/month or 250 hours/month computing plan for a better price.
-To use a cloud computer long-term but for a limited number of hours each month, consider choosing a monthly hour package.
+Monthly subscription with limited hours: When purchasing a cloud computer on a monthly basis, you can choose a computing plan of 120 hours/month or 250 hours/month at a discounted price.
+This is ideal for scenarios that require long-term cloud computer usage with limited monthly usage hours.
 For more information, see Billing rules.

-For pay-as-you-go cloud computers, computing resources are billed only when the computers are in the Running state.
-Shut down cloud computers when they are not in use to reduce costs.
-To avoid forgetting to shut them down, you can configure a disconnection policy to automatically shut down cloud computers after a disconnection.
-For more information, see Configure scheduled tasks and Manage policies.
+• For pay-as-you-go cloud computers, compute resources are billed only while the cloud computer is running.
+Shut down cloud computers when not in use.
+To avoid forgetting, configure a disconnect timer policy to automatically shut down cloud computers after disconnection.
+For more information, see Configure scheduled tasks, Manage policies.